 - Another risk is remote jamming.
 Always park your car in a well-lit, properly secured parking area, ideally with security personnel on duty

-- When you leave your car, make sure the doors are properly locked.
-Never just assume that your remote had in fact locked your doors.
-The extra few seconds it takes to make sure the car is properly locked and secured are worth it.
+- Make sure your car doors are properly locked before you leave the car.
+Never just assume that your remote has locked your doors.
+It is worth taking those extra few seconds to make sure the car is properly locked and secured.

-“Criminals depend on their targets being distracted.
-It is when people aren’t paying attention when they become easy targets for would-be thieves.
-The best option is therefore to be on the lookout for anyone following you or someone loitering at your car in the parking area.
+“When people aren’t paying attention they become easy targets for would-be thieves.
+This distractionis what criminals depend on.
+So, always be on the lookout for anyone following you or someone loitering at your car in the parking area.
 Trust your instincts and call for help if you feel unsafe or unsure,” says Hattingh.